Guidelines for Choosing a Wet and Dry Vacuum Cleaner

 Extension wands can make the vacuum easy to operate.
-When the vacuum cleaner has a short extension wand, you can experience back and knee pain trying to reach out to different areas when cleaning.
+When the wet and dry vacuum cleaner for home has a short extension wand, you can experience back and knee pain trying to reach out to different areas when cleaning.
 Make sure the vacuum is designed with just the right features to enhance ease of use.

 You need to check on other features such as the filters; they should be easy to replace.
 We recommend vacuums with cartridge filters because they can be easily changed and are not prone to nasty dust leaks.
 Vacuums with hose locks are actually better because they offer a more secure fit.
 If you will be using the wet function, make sure the vacuum has a drain spout which makes it easier to empty it by attaching a pump and a hose.
 More importantly, consider if the vacuum was designed to meet the demanding construction needs.

 What should you know about wet/dry vacuum motors?
 Wet/dry vacuum cleaners use one of the two typical motor systems: bypass motor systems and flow-through systems.
 The bypass motor systems have a separate cooling fan that draws air in and cools the motor.
 The air that is drawn into the motor creates suction, bypassing the electrical components of the motor.
 This allows the bypass system to pick up both the wet debris and liquids.

 With the flow-through systems, the air drawn through the tank cools the vacuum motor.
 Since the suction air flows through the motor, these units should only be used for dry debris only.
 Exposure to liquids and wet debris could short-circuit the vacuum.